Rufous crested Coquette

 Rainforest

-Rufous crested Coquette belongs to the Trochilidae family.
-Tiny hummingbird; male is striking with fabulous spiky orange crest, each feather tipped in black.
-Otherwise greenish with dark throat and conspicuous white band across rump.
-Female much less obvious; look for very small size, rufous forehead and throat, and white band across rump.
-Range usually helps to eliminate other similar species of coquette; note especially similarity to Spangled Coquette.
-Found more often in edges than other coquettes, especially brushy clearings or roadsides with flowering bushes.
-You can find it in our tours to the Manu National Park.
+The Rufous crested Coquette is a small hummingbird that belongs to the Trochilidae family.
+The male is particularly striking, with a spiky orange crest that has black tips, and greenish plumage with a dark throat and a noticeable white band across the rump.
+The female is much less distinctive, with a small size, a rufous forehead and throat, and a white band across the rump.
+This species is usually found in edges, particularly brushy clearings or roadsides with flowering bushes, and can be differentiated from similar species of coquette by its range and appearance.
+It can be observed on our tours to the Manu National Park.

 Photo: Alfredo Cornejo